gkxiao/gaussian-tools/README.md

 <p>extract dihedral angle and energy from dihedral scan calculation.

 <li>tddft2specdis.py</li>
 <p>The script can be use to extract heat and ecd spectra from Gaussian 09/16 output file.
-SpecDis software can be use to read the heat and spectra and  to plot ECD specta.</p>
+And SpecDis software can read the heat and spectra to plot ECD spectra.</p>
 </ol>